11 More Machine Learning

 Computer vision involves a range of models and techniques for analyzing and interpreting image-based data.
 It includes tasks like image classification (labeling an image), object detection (finding the location of objects are in an image), image segmentation (identifying the boundaries of objects in an image), and object tracking (following objects as they move over time).

-These days we generally don’t have to start from scratch though, there are pretrained models that can be used for image processing tasks, which you can then fine-tune for your specific task.
+These days we generally don’t have to start from scratch though, as there are pretrained models that can be used for image processing tasks, which you can then fine-tune for your specific task.
 These models are often based on convolutional neural networks (CNNs), which are a type of deep learning model.
 CNNs are designed to take advantage of the spatial structure of images, and they use a series of convolutional layers to extract features from the image.
 These features are then passed through a series of fully connected layers to make a prediction.
 CNNs have been used to achieve state-of-the-art results on a wide range of image processing tasks, and are the standard for many image processing applications.
 More recently, diffusion models, which seek to reconstruct images after successively adding noise to the initial input, have been shown to be quite effective for a wide range of tasks involving image generation.

 11.4.4 Natural language processing